terminus-plugin-project/terminus-omniscient-plugin/README.md

 * `terminus sites:omniscient`

 ## Installation
-To install this plugin, place it in `~/.terminus/plugins/`.
+To install this plugin, create a plugins folder in `~/.terminus/` if you dont already have one, download and extract the files into the plugins files place it in `~/.terminus/plugins/`.

+Afterward in Terminus enter: terminus sites:omniscient to enabled New Relic Pro for all the sites in your account

 On Mac OS/Linux:
 ```